To Members of the European Parliament

 Please can you chip in?

-Can you donate just a few euros a month to help our community continue working for a truly green and social recovery plan in the face of economic recession?
+But, to be impactful, our campaign and actions need funding.
+Can you donate just a few euros a month to help our community to get a European green and fair recovery plan?

 Other ways of giving